 - Are current smokers, or former smokers who have quit within the past 15 years

-- Have a smoking history of 30 packs/year or greater.
-A pack-year is equal to one pack of cigarettes a day for 30 years or two packs a day for 15 years.
+- Have a 20 pack-year smoking history (For example, one pack a day for 20 years or two packs a day for 10 years).

 What to expect at your screening

 Your lung cancer screening appointment should only take about one-and-a-half hours.
 A low-dose, non-invasive form of CT scan is used.
 It does not require drinking contrast fluid.

 Anyone who meets the eligibility criteria for lung cancer screening can request an appointment by calling 1-877-632-6789.